aorborc/vertex-file-processor/README.md

 Notes
 - Do not commit real credentials.
 Use `.env.local` for local development.
 - The route runs on the Node.js runtime (not Edge) due to GCS usage.
+ - Firestore access uses server SDK + IAM.
+Security rules aren’t required for server access.
+No composite indexes are needed for the cache.

 Firebase Cloud Functions (ADC) setup
 - Create dedicated service account (recommended): `vertex-runner@<project>.iam.gserviceaccount.com` with: